Project iron bridge: saving an industrial icon

 - Follow us on Facebook, Twitter and Instagram to find out more about the work we are doing. #ProjectIronBridge

 - Join the team!
-Sign up as an Iron Bridge volunteer, supporting visitors to understand the vital conservation work.
+Sign up as an Iron Bridge volunteer, supporting visitors to understand the vital conservation project.

 Abraham Darby, a former brass founder, discovered that coal from Coalbrookdale could be used to smelt iron.
 This enabled the economically viable mass production of cast iron.
 Kickstarting the Industrial Revolution, the foundry was producing large quantities of cast iron goods within a couple of years.